-In the United States, no man is above the law, and this secured at the top by the constitutional provisions for the impeachment of the president.
+In the United States, no man is above the law, and this is secured at the top by the constitutional provisions for the impeachment of the president.
 The procedure is drawn from 3 or 4 places in the Constitution.
 The president can be impeached and removed for “Treason, bribery or other high crimes and misdemeanors”(II.4).
 The House of Representatives holds the “sole power of impeachment (I.2),” and by a majority vote, introduces articles of impeachment.
 These have in the recent past been drawn up by the judicial committee, but the committee system is not from the constitution, but tradition.
 Impeachment here refers to the accusation, which is then sent to the higher body, the Senate, for trial (I.3).
 The Chief Justice of the Supreme court presides over the trial, replacing the Vice President, who usually presides over the Senate (I.3).
 Two thirds, or here 67 Senators voting for conviction are required for removal.
 This may seem a high bar, but in the perjury charge against President Clinton, impeachment failed by a narrow margin, and the impeachment of Andrew Johnson failed by only one vote.
 President Nixon resigned, as Mr. Trump might, facing nearly certain conviction.
-Nixon was impeached for using the office of the presidency obstruct the investigation into the plumbers break in at the Democratic Party headquarters.
+Nixon was impeached for using the office of the presidency to obstruct the investigation into the plumbers break in at the Democratic Party headquarters.
 The second article was that he had abused his use of the FBI, CIA and IRS, violating the constitutional rights of citizens, and by establishing the plumbers as a secret investigative agency in the White House.
 He was also charged, in the third article, with defying the committee of Congress by refusing to produced the subpoenaed tapes, where, famously, he claimed executive privilege to withhold the tapes, but the Supreme Court decided that executive privilege did not cover hiding ones own guilt, but only national security or other crucial interests that are a legitimate part of the executive office.

 We would recommend the following articles be considered from among the vast store, and we focus on the comprehensive issues and the truth about what is occurring, rather than the smaller matters, which may indeed be a part of the impeachment, but taken by themselves may not succeed.